janvanmansum/dd-dans-deposit-to-dataverse/README.md

 Service that watches an inbox directory for new deposit directories.
 Each deposit directory that appears is checked for conformity to DANS BagIt Profile (SIP) and subsequently added as a dataset to the configured Dataverse.

+### Input format
+The input of this tool consists of deposit directories.
+A deposit directory is basically a directory containing a bag and a file called `deposit.properties`. <!-- Add link to description of this layout -->

+### Metadata mapping

+* Link to archaeology spreadsheet

+### Update deposits
+A deposit results either in a new dataset in the target Dataverse instance, or in a new version of an existing Dataverse dataset. ....

 ARGUMENTS
 ---------